ipfs/ipfs-docs/docs/concepts/how-ipfs-works.md

 :::callout
 **Learn more**
-Learn more about about the concepts behind CIDs described here with the [the CID deep dive](../concepts/content-addressing.md#cid-versions).
+Learn more about the concepts behind CIDs described here with the [the CID deep dive](../concepts/content-addressing.md#cid-versions).
 :::

 ### InterPlanetary Linked Data (IPLD)

 IPFS uses <VueCustomTooltip label="A set of specifications in support of decentralized, content-addressable data structures for the web." underlined multiline is-medium>InterPlanetary Linked Data (IPLD)</VueCustomTooltip> to work with CIDs and content-addressed data.
-IPFS uses IPLD to structure, serialize, traverse and link any type of content-addressed data.
-These IPLD mechanisms allows IPFS to represent relationships between content-addressed data, such as file directories and other hierarchical structures, using a <VueCustomTooltip label="Data structured as a graph whose nodes are directionally related to each other and don’t form a directional closed loop." underlined multiline is-medium>Directed Acyclic Graph (DAG)</VueCustomTooltip> called a <VueCustomTooltip label="A special type of DAG where each node has a unique identifier that is a hash of the node's contents." underlined multiline is-medium>Merkle DAG</VueCustomTooltip>.
+IPFS uses IPLD to represent relationships between content-addressed data, such as file directories and other hierarchical structures, using a <VueCustomTooltip label="Data structured as a graph whose nodes are directionally related to each other and don’t form a directional closed loop." underlined multiline is-medium>Directed Acyclic Graph (DAG)</VueCustomTooltip> called a <VueCustomTooltip label="A special type of DAG where each node has a unique identifier that is a hash of the node's contents." underlined multiline is-medium>Merkle DAG</VueCustomTooltip>.
+Using IPLD for the general functionality, IPFS is able provide a more tailored, specific mechanism for representing and addressing files, directories, and their symlinks, called [UnixFS](../concepts/file-systems.md#unix-file-system-unixfs).
+With UnixFS, IPFS can <VueCustomTooltip label="When an object is added to IPFS, it is split up into smaller parts, each part is hashed, and a CID is created for each part." underlined multiline is-medium>chunk</VueCustomTooltip> and link data too big to fit in a single block, and use the chunked representation to store and manage the data.

 IPLD provides IPFS with the following benefits:

-- The ability to represent arbitrary data, as well as files and directories.
+- The ability to represent and work with arbitrary data, whether that data is standard files and directories, linked data, a Merkle DAG, or another data type.
-- Functionality to structure, serialize, traverse and link content-addressed data.
+- Base functionality to structure, serialize, traverse and link content-addressed data, which can be leveraged by abstractions like UnixFS for more specific use cases.
 - Interoperable protocols.
 - Easy upgradeability.
 - Backwards compatibility.